ewmccarty/AzureLogAnalyticsHTTPDataCollectorAPI/README.md

 - 400 Bad request InvalidDataFormat Invalid JSON was submitted.
 The response body might contain more information about how to resolve the error.
 - 400 Bad request InvalidLogType The log type specified contained special characters or numerics.
-- 400 Bad request MissingApiVersion The API version wasn’t specified.
+- 400 Bad request MissingApiVersion The API version wasnâ€™t specified.
-- 400 Bad request MissingContentType The content type wasn’t specified.
+- 400 Bad request MissingContentType The content type wasnâ€™t specified.
-- 400 Bad request MissingLogType The required value log type wasn’t specified.
+- 400 Bad request MissingLogType The required value log type wasnâ€™t specified.
 - 400 Bad request UnsupportedContentType The content type was not set to application/json.
 - 403 Forbidden InvalidAuthorization The service failed to authenticate the request.
 Verify that the workspace ID and connection key are valid.